JonasBakys0/aardwolf-social/README.md

 #### List of Repositories
 Currently Aardwolf-Social is broken down into several repositories
 - Aardwolf-Social "Main", the one you are presently on.
-- [Aardwolf Interface](https://github.com/Aardwolf-Social/aardwolf-interface), a repo to independently work on, and test Frontend development.
+- [Aardwolf Social Interface](https://github.com/Aardwolf-Social/aardwolf-interface), a repo to independently work on, and test Frontend development.
-- [Aardwolf Website](https://github.com/Aardwolf-Social/aardwolf-website), is where the Jekyll site is deployed from.
+- [Aardwolf Social Website](https://github.com/Aardwolf-Social/aardwolf-website), is where the Jekyll site is deployed from.

 ### Contact
 If you have ANY questions please feel free to reach out to us!